CULTURAL EXCHANGE PROGRAM

 New York, NY 10036

-Due to the limited number of available spaces, applicants meeting the criteria will be considered by the earliest date completed application is received.
+Due to the limited available spaces, applicants meeting the criteria will be considered by the earliest date their application is received.

 - Copy of valid passport with passport number;

 - Proof of medical insurance with coverage outside the United States;

 - A medical release/letter from participant's personal physician attesting to health status and ability to travel abroad;

 - An electronic passport type photo for identification purposes.